• Skip to primary navigation

 1. Add the room temperature cream cheese and butter to a large mixing bowl.

 2. Beat on medium speed until the butter and cream cheese are fluffy and well combined.
-Pour in the vanilla extract, powdered sugar and 1 tsp milk.
+Pour in the vanilla extract, powdered sugar and 1 teaspoon milk.

 3. Beat the icing for pumpkin bread until smooth and well combined.
 If needed, add more milk for a glaze like consistency.